 Bring an extra lens for different shots

 Having at least one extra lens can help improve your images.
 Giving you a different way of looking at things.
-Having one lens for extreme wide-angle landscape shots, a telephoto lens that can capture distant mountains or wildlife and even lenses with different focal lengths such as prime lenses.
+Having one lens for extreme wide-angle landscape shots, a telephoto lens that can capture distant mountains or wildlife, and even lenses with different focal lengths such as prime lenses.

 Bring a hat for blocking the sun

 Even though this isn’t quite camera gear it still deserves a place on this landscape photography gear list.
-I depend on hats so often they’ve even become a part of my logo.
-I use a classic ballpark cap, worn forwards when traveling to location to block the sun.
+I depend on hats so often that they’ve even become a part of my logo.
+I use a classic ballpark cap, worn forwards when traveling to locations to block the sun.
 Then when it’s time to shoot I’ll turn it backwards so the brim doesn’t get in my way shooting.
-But there’s also plenty of other styles of hats that may work better for you.
+But there are also plenty of other styles of hats that may work better for you.
 Like these bucket hats, that have flexible brims.
 Much easier to stay out of your way while shooting.
 The choice is yours.

 If you’re shooting long exposure work out in the cold you’re gonna want a pair of gloves to help keep your hands warm.
 I like fingerless gloves to make it a little easier to feel the buttons on the camera or remote shutter.
 Without gloves, the shoot might be a little miserable.
 I took this shot in NYC a few years ago in February without gloves.
-Although I got a shot I wanted, I ended up packing up early and not taking many more photographs that night because my hands were freezing.
+Although I got the shot I wanted, I ended up packing up early and not taking many more photographs that night because my hands were freezing.